masoud-zokaee/tweet-crawler/README.md

 # Tweet Crawler

-Crawl tweet texts from twitter with twitter API
+Crawl tweet texts from twitter using twitter API

 ## Getting Started

-Copy or download python files and do followings:
+Copy python files or clone the entire repository and do the followings:

+1- Inside main_courser and main_by_id files replace
-1- replace your twitter API consumer keys and access tokens
+   your twitter API consumer keys and access tokens

-2- enter your search query ( word - hashtag - phrase )
+2- Enter your search query ( word - hashtag - phrase ) and other
+   required parameters inside search_config

-2.1 - enter your tweet id ( for tweet_ById.py )
+2.1 - Or enter your tweet id file path ( for main_by_id )

-3- choose your output .csv file directory and file name
+3- Also choose your output .csv file directory and file name

-3.1 - choose your input .csv file directory and file name ( for tweet_ById.py )

 ## Prerequisites